-The City of Kamloops online engagement hub, Let’s Talk Kamloops, has seen over 21,000 visits and 6,800 engaged, informed, and aware participants since its launch in mid-2018.
+The City of Kamloops online engagement hub, Let’s Talk Kamloops, has seen over 21,000 visits and 6,800 engaged, informed, and aware participants in its first six months.

 The City of Kamloops’ latest investment in growing their culture of citizen engagement reveals an array of promising opportunities and positive outcomes for staff, planners, and citizens.
 The dedicated online engagement space allows the City to keep the community educated and up-to-date on developments and access engagement opportunities and issues ranging from waste management, transportation to cannabis retail, to name only a few.
 It also allows the City to close the loop on engagement, giving participants the means to check back on the conversation and understand the impact and outcomes of their contributions.

 Why the City of Kamloops took the conversation online